colbert2677/DevForum/Community Tutorials/XY Problems and You: Develop better questions for your problems.md

 Most likely, input lag has to do with performance or actual code - that's assuming it only happens in that one place and nowhere else.
 There are many debugger tools available to you as a developer on Roblox Studio - three good starting places are the [F9 Developer Console](https://developer.roblox.com/articles/Developer-Console), the [Script Performance](https://developer.roblox.com/articles/Improving-Performance) window (this article includes a general article on performance) and the [MicroProfiler](https://developer.roblox.com/articles/MicroProfiler).

-Without getting too much into the example ordeal, the linked resources explain the XY Problem and avoiding it better.
-Just like Scripting Support guidelines, you should always be sure to:
+For other matters, even including programming, there are lots of forums beyond the DevForum.
+For example: if you do modelling there is the Blender Forums (if you use Blender) and surely a lot of content you can find with a Google Search about how to do something.

+For best results in receiving help about an issue, try applying these practices:

-- Include as much information as you can.
+- Include as much information as you can from the getgo.
 Others require a starting point to work off of to help in investigating or solving your root issue.
-- Provide as much detail as you can when others ask for more information.
-This helps looking into the issue a little less of a chore.
+Less questions are asked to dig information out of you and more time is spent towards providing potential solutions.

+- Before responding about an attempted solution not working, make sure to fiddle around with it a bit.
+If still that doesn't work, feel free to create a response with information about your test.
+Don't just say a solution hasn't worked for you; explain how it doesn't work and get some console screenshots if you can.

 - Explain what solutions you've already attempted and how successful they've been.
-One of the solutions may actually be the key to tackling the problem.
+One of the solutions may actually be the key to tackling the problem but you may just be confused as to how to properly implement it.

+- *Always* try doing things yourself first before posting a thread, or test before replying about something.
+You can often get an answer quicker than waiting hours for responses.
+If your own attempts aren't fairing well, feel free to create a help thread but also be sure to try tinkering with your problem while waiting for responses.
+You can depend on us as the DevForum is a learning and helping environment, but don't be too dependent!

+I hope this has been of some use to you.
+There's a lot of reading here, I understand, but I would write it out again if it meant I could provide something for the community to learn from. :slight_smile: